 - Higher incidence of middle ear infections (otitis media)

-- A lot preschools don’t allow your child to keep a pacifier
+- A lot of preschools and daycares don’t allow pacifier use

 The pacifier weaning ideas below work best for toddlers and older children as they require them to participate in their own weaning.